Combined Degree (MA/MLIS)

 English Language Proficiency (ELP)

-- TOEFL: minimum score of 580 (paper-based), 237 (computer-based), or a total score of 93 with a score of at least 24 on speaking and writing and 20 on reading and listening (internet-based)
+TOEFL: Minimum total score of 93 with a score of at least 24 on speaking and writing and 21 on reading and listening (internet-based).

-- IELTS: minimum overall band score of 7.0, with at least 6.5 on each band.
+IELTS Academic: Minimum overall band score of 7.5, with at least 7.0 on each band.

 Note: our scores are higher than the minimum scores required by the Faculty of Graduate Studies